vertica/VerticaPy/docs/source/examples_business_spotify.rst

     print(bm_type)
     print(hyperparams)

-Thanks to ``AutoML``, we know best model type and its hyperparameters.
+Thanks to :py:func:`~verticapy.machine_learning.vertica.automl.AutoML`, we know best model type and its hyperparameters.
 Let's create a new model with this information in mind.

 .. code-block::